taypopp/Popp-Portfolio/WWFbasemap.md

 ## The Bid

-Download a printable version of the bid [here].
+Download a printable version of the bid [here](https://taypopp.github.io/Popp-Portfolio/ProjectBid.pdf).

 ## Map Style